Harassment

 Frequently asked questions

-Harassment is unwelcome conduct based on a protected characteristic that is either severe or pervasive enough to create a hostile work environment, or that results in a tangible employment action such as termination or demotion.
-A single severe incident can constitute harassment.
+Harassment is unwelcome conduct based on a protected characteristic that is either severe or pervasive enough to create a hostile work environment, or that leads to a tangible job action like a firing or demotion.
+It doesn't have to be a long pattern, a single severe incident can be enough.
+The conduct has to tie back to a protected trait, not just be generally rude or unpleasant.

 Our team